Operational quantum theory without predefined time: Results

 The picture just outlined corresponds to the general boundary approach to quantum field theory proposed and developed by Oeckl \cite{Oeckl, Oeckl3, Oeckl2}.
-Here, we will not discuss the difficulties accompanying the geometric axiomatization of these ideas (see, e.g., Ref.~\cite{Oeckl3}), nor how to define an actual field theory in this framework, which could involve various subtleties.
-We note, however, that the present framework agrees with the main probability rule proposed in the general boundary approach of Oeckl, while providing a few generalizations.
-In particular, it extends the types of measurements that can be performed on the boundary of a region, permitting arbitrary sets of positive semidefinite operators $\{E_i\}_{i\in O}$ and not only projective measurements.
-It is also based on a more general notion of state and allows a more general correspondence between the state spaces on both sides of a boundary hypersurface, which is not necessarily an anti-linear isomorphism between the underlying Hilbert spaces (the case of non-unitary $S$).
-These topics will be investigated in a future work.
+Here, we will not discuss how to define an actual field theory in this framework, which could involve various subtleties.
+We note, however, that our framework agrees with the main probability rule proposed in the general boundary approach of Oeckl, while offering several generalizations.
+In particular, it incorporates the possibility for reflection with respect to a hypersurface by postulating that the tensor product of the Hilbert spaces on both sides contains a measurable state.
+It also allows more general than unitary dynamics and non-projective measurements on the boundary.